BaumannMatthieu/Distorted-Dungeon/README.md

 # Distorted-Dungeon
 3D rogue like/platformer game in development

-## What's been done ?
+## What's been done for the moment ?
-  The dungeon is generated procedurally using Kruskal's algorithm to find computing the minimum spanning tree of a graph composed of rooms as nodes.
+  The dungeon is generated procedurally using Kruskal's algorithm to find the minimum spanning tree of a graph composed of rooms as nodes.
 Edges give the corridors between rooms.

   Game uses OpenGL v3.3/GLSL and is based on a Entity component system design pattern.
   Components that currently compose the game are :